LinxiQIU/Motor_Datasets_Generation/README.md

 On the basis of the point cloud dataset in the previous step, we add more random noises to augment data.
 For example, we add a cover randomly above the motor, randomly move the clamping parts.
 Here is a sample image for augmented point cloud of cuboid.
 ![](https://github.com/LinxiQIU/Motor_Datasets_Generation/blob/master/images/cuboid_img.jpg)
 You can get the whole augmented cuboid point cloud dataset by running `augmented_pc_generation.py` with Blensor.
+> Copy the 'get_3d_bbox.py' and 'points2pcd.py' into the 'Blensor/2.79/scripts/modules/'
 > Open 'Command Prompt' in Windows, change to the Blensor directory and type in following command:
 ```python
 blender -b -P path/of/augmented_pc_generation.py -- -i path/of/input -o path/of/output -clp path/of/clamping_system -ss(save scene) -sf(scene file format) -bb(3d bounding box) -sc(save cuboid) -cf(cuboid file format) -roim(rotation from image dataset) -csvp path/of/csv -n(number of generation)